 Due to the increase in tourism in recent years, the offer available is not enough at the peak of the Summer despite a recent boom in construction.
 It is recommended to book well in advance for July and August.
 During the Winter, some accommodation will be closed for the season or for same day bookings and will only be available in advance.
 This applies to the most remote areas.

 Camping is also widely available and is by far the cheapest option, albeit not very practical during the Winter months.

 We loved food in Iceland.
 You’ll find plenty of excellent quality fish and lamb, the traditional meat soup (Kjötsúpa), the super popular Icelandic hot dog, and the delicious yogurt-like Skyr, which we became addicted to.
-In Reykjávik, you’ll find all kinds of cuisine, whilst around the country, especially in the rural areas, the choice becomes more limited.
+In Reykjávik, you’ll find all kinds of cuisine, whilst around the country, especially in rural areas, the choice becomes more limited.

 Taste our experience with Icelandic food.

 Traveling to Iceland is not a cheap affair, with pretty much everything at the highest end of the European price scale.
 There are more options these days that cater to different types of budgets but still with prices above average if compared to other popular destinations.